garethltm/obsibrain/2024 Semester 1/COMPSCI361 - Machine Learning/Local Markov property.md

-- a node is condi
+- a node is [[conditionally independent]] of its non-descendants given its parents

+#compsci361example